 Today you will be docked in Kobe, a prominent port city renowned for its scenic harbor, Kobe beef and devastating earthquake history.
-Here you can enjoy a range of excursions at your own expense, bookable on your cruise reservation.
+Disembark the cruise ship and enjoy a day at leisure before returning to your ship later in the day for your onward journey.

+Here you can enjoy a range of excursions here at your own expense, bookable on your cruise reservation.
 Please note, if you dine off the cruise ship, these meals will be at your own expense.